smartsheet-platform/getting-started/README.md

 # Introduction
 The [Smartsheet](https://www.smartsheet.com/) REST API allows you to programmatically access and manage your organization's Smartsheet data and account information.
+Full documentation is here: https://smartsheet-platform.github.io/api-docs

 You call the API using standard HTTP commands (GET, POST, PUT, and DELETE) and all data is passed in JSON format.